Guide Details

 Guide: Ten Stops That Make a First New York Trip Work

-• Ellis Island National Museum of ImmigrationEllis Island is the companion stop that gives the harbor trip emotional weight beyond the skyline.
-Build time for the museum and family-history displays, and do not squeeze it after a late start; the ferry clock shapes the experience.
+• Ellis Island National Museum of ImmigrationEllis Island is a companion museum that gives the harbor trip emotional weight beyond the skyline.

 • Central ParkCentral Park is not one stop so much as the city breathing between neighborhoods, museums, hotels, and long walks.
-Pick a zone: Bethesda and the Mall for classics, the Ramble for wandering, or the north end when you want fewer people and more texture.
+Pick a zone: Bethesda and the Mall for classics, the Ramble for wandering, or the north end for fewer people and more texture.

 • Grand Central TerminalGrand Central is the indoor landmark that works even on a bad-weather day: celestial ceiling, ramps, Oyster Bar, whispering gallery, and trains doing actual city work around you.
 Visit outside peak commute if you want to look up without becoming an obstacle.